Minimizing transients via the Kreiss system norm: Applications to nonlinear dynamics with periodic orbit attractors

 The goal is to compute a feedback controller $u = K(s) y$ with two main design requirements.
 Firstly, $K$ has to stabilize the origin, often called the base flow.
 Secondly, trajectories trapped in the limit cycle should be driven back to the origin with limited oscillations.
 Additional insight into this model in terms of fluid flow interpretation can be found in \cite{brunton2015closed}.

 In order to mitigate the effects of nonlinearity, we minimize the Kreiss system norm in closed loop.
 This leads to the following min-max constrained program

 Here $K\in \mathscr K$ means that the controller has a prescribed structure, which could be a PID, observed-based or low-order controller, a decentralized controller, as well as any control architecture assembling simple control components.
 The robust stability constraint on $K$ in (\ref{eq-synth1}) demands stability of the entire set of matrices $\left\{\frac{1-\delta}{1+\delta} A_{cl}-I: \;\delta \in [-1,1]\right\}$, and in particular, for $\delta=0$ that of $A_{cl}(K)$.
 Matrix $J$ is a restriction matrix to the space of physical plant states since transient amplification of controller states is not relevant.
-We have $J:=I_n$ for a static feedback controller and $J:= [I_n,\,0_{n\times n_K}]^T$ for an $n_K$-order output-feedback controller (see also Examples \ref{example7},\ref{example8}).
+We have $J:=I_n$ with $n$ the plant state dimension for a static feedback controller and $J:= [I_n,\,0_{n\times n_K}]^T$ for an $n_K$-order output-feedback controller (see also example \ref{example7}).
+In terms of dimension, we have $n=2$, $n_K = 3$ when $K$ is a $3$rd-order controller, $p_z = 2$ since $z=x$, $m_w=2$ for $w = \phi(z)$, and $p=m=1$.
+The overall state dimension is therefore $N=n+n_K+n_W =7$ in closed loop for a $3$rd-order controller and $2$nd-order filter $W$.
+The latter is used to weigh the noise to measurement transfer $T:= GK(I+GK)^{-1}$.

 The notation $\alpha(\cdot)$ refers to the spectral abscissa, and the constraint $\alpha(A_{cl})\leq -\eta$ in (\ref{eq-synth1}) therefore imposes a convergence rate to the origin for the linear dynamics in closed loop.
 In our experiments we have chosen $\eta = 0.1$.